bpasanek/puzzlepoesis/README.md

 2. module load boost (optional since I put full paths into the makefile, but will be required to run it to set LD_LIBRARY_PATH)
 3. cd src
 4. make

+One of our first jobs is to rewrite this code to solve sonnet-shaped puzzles.
+Below Brad thinks out loud about what that will entail.

 ### Create New Puzzles
 To create a new puzzle...